-The file with user/group profiles you upload to the server must be set up in a specified format, with one complete user/group profile per line.
-The format for the file will differ depending on whether the file contains a list of user or group profiles for an NT or LDAP server.
+The file with filtering profiles you upload to the server must be set up in a specified format, with one complete profile per line.
+This format will differ depending on the type of profiles in the file: Users, groups, LDAP containers, or quota profiles for NT/LDAP entities.

-Each filtering profile in the file must contain the following items:
+Each non-quota filtering profile in the file must contain the following items:

-- 1. The username or group name.
+- 1. The username, group name, or LDAP container name.

 - 2. Filtering profile criteria:

 - Rule number (Rule0, Rule1, etc.), or

 - rule criteria:

 - a.
 Ports to Block or Filter

 - b.
 Categories to Block or Open

 - c.
 Filter Mode

 - 3. Redirect URL (optional).

 - 4. Filter Options (optional).
-A zero should be placed at the end of a profile string with all filter options disabled.